 Critical race theory (CRT), the view that the law and legal institutions are inherently racist and that race itself, instead of being biologically grounded and natural, is a socially constructed concept that is used by white people to further their economic and political interests at the expense of people of colour.Encyclopedia Britannica

-The initial question is whether Christ came to change the human heart or whether he came to change the human circumstance which is to simultaneously change hearts?
+The initial question is whether Christ came to change the human heart or whether he came to change the human circumstance?
 That is, can hearts can be changed apart from a holistic change in circumstance?
-If hearts or souls can be redeemed apart from their circumstance then what is the necessity of Christ intervening historically, culturally, bodily, in the human condition?
+If hearts or souls can be redeemed apart from their circumstance, then what is the necessity of Christ intervening historically, culturally, bodily, in the human condition?
 In the view that the soul is isolated, one need not be saved from bigotry or racism (or any other outward manifestation of the inward problem) as these only indirectly pertain to the main problem in the heart.
 In this understanding, if one is saved it is proper to be anti-racist but this anti-racism is not itself part of salvation.
 In Hamren’s depiction, one should be a good steward of society but society and its redemption are not integral to salvation.

 This understanding passes over the entire historical, socio-political sweep of biblical history, and does not fit with Paul’s picture of a unified nation (bringing together Jews and Gentiles or all people) as synonymous with the work of the Gospel.
 Salvation through the body of Christ, the Church, is social in that it pertains to a new economy, a new politic, and a new culture.
 This social salvation certainly addresses the reconstitution of the soul.
 Christianity, however, does not skip right to the private soul (a notion lacking in the Bible) and bypass social structures but it presumes that God’s kingdom work, first through Israel and then through the Church, shapes the individual (the soul) through a renewed social and corporate entity – the Body of Christ, the Church, the Kingdom of God.
 This understanding is an opening to the insights of critical race theory and to a variety of fields pertaining to the human condition.